Babesia microti Infection in a Multiple Sclerosis Patient on Ocrevus

 Welcome to another Inside Lyme Podcast.
 I am your host Dr. Daniel Cameron.
-In this episode, I will be discussing the case of a 54-year-old male with a 12-year history of multiple sclerosis who was diagnosed with Babesia microti.
+In this episode, I discuss the case of a 54-year-old man with a 12-year history of multiple sclerosis who was diagnosed with Babesia microti while receiving ocrelizumab (Ocrevus).

 Haberli and colleagues describe the case in the journal Multiple Sclerosis and Related Disorders.1

-Ocrelizumab (sold under the brand name Ocrevus™ in the US) was approved in 2017 for the treatment of multiple sclerosis (MS).
-It is a humanized anti-CD20 monoclonal antibody, which targets mature B-cells that contribute to demyelination and damage to nerve cells.
+Ocrelizumab (sold under the brand name Ocrevus™ in the United States) was approved in 2017 for the treatment of multiple sclerosis (MS).
+It is a humanized anti-CD20 monoclonal antibody that targets mature B cells involved in demyelination and nerve cell injury.

-Ocrelizumab is a disease modifying therapy (DMT) approved to treat both primary progressive MS and relapse-remitting MS. Ocrevus™ can cost just over $65,000 per year if not covered by insurance.
+Ocrelizumab is a disease-modifying therapy (DMT) approved for both primary progressive MS and relapsing-remitting MS. Ocrevus™ can cost just over $65,000 per year if not covered by insurance.

 The patient was prescribed Ocrevus™.
 “The use of ocrelizumab has been associated with increased risk of infections involving upper respiratory, gastrointestinal, and urinary tracts, in addition to herpes simplex reactivation,” wrote the authors.